How to Groom A Dog at Home: A Beginner’s Guide

 You likely brush your teeth at least twice a day, but when was the last time you brushed your dog's teeth?
 Like humans, a dog's pearly whites need care, too!
 Regular brushing prevents gum disease and tooth decay, eliminates bad breath (more pleasant puppy kisses!), and reduces the risk of serious health issues linked to dental problems.

-The hardest part about brushing your dog’s teeth will likely be them getting used to it.
 Simply use dog-specific toothpaste and a suitable brush or finger brush.
 Start slow, and soon, it'll be a part of your dog's routine.
 It’s best to start when they’re puppies, but starting later in life is better than not brushing your dog’s teeth at all!

 5. Hair Trimming